 What are purple lab-grown diamonds?

-The 3 best places to buy purple lab-grown diamonds
+The 3 best places to buy purple lab-created diamonds

 How are purple diamonds created?